vitesse-webext

 yarn add -D @rsbuild/plugin-vue @unocss/postcss

-packages, guaranteeing they can be integrated into Rsbuild.
+Update the versions of the following dependencies, guaranteeing they can be integrated into Rsbuild.

 npm add -D unocss@latest @unocss/reset@latest